 Description: This course provides students with exposure to topics of interest in the Mathematics Education field.
 Seminar topics will differ depending on current interests and topics in the field.
-Offered for variable credit, 1-6 credit hours, maximum of 6 credit hours.
+Offered for variable

-SMED 2153 Teaching Algebra, Data and Probability Across the Elementary Curriculum
+SMED 2153 Teaching Algebra, Data and Probability Across the

+Elementary Curriculum